Qin Tan, The Hometown I Will Never Leave (2025)<br>Acrylic and oil on canvas, 68 in x 58 in

 Ace Lehner's Barbershop: The Art of Queer Failure

 Barbershop: The Art of Queer Failure is an installation and social practice performance piece that takes the motif of the barbershop and queers it, creating a space for queer world-making.
-Barbershop: The Art of Queer Failure embraces the ethos of queer failure (a concept developed by queer theorist Jack Halberstam in a book by the same name) as a productive way of proposing alternatives rather than adhering to barbershop norms which under the guise of giving haircuts often reinforce notions about heteropatriarchal masculinity.
+Barbershop: The Art of Queer Failure embraces the ethos of queer failure (a concept developed by queer theorist Jack Halberstam) as a productive way of proposing alternatives rather than adhering to barbershop norms which under the guise of giving haircuts often reinforce notions about heteropatriarchal masculinity.
 Haircuts are given first come-first served, by the artist, Ace Lehner, who is not a trained barber but who has been cutting hair outside of sanctioned barber channels for over two decades; hence part of the ethos of queer failure.
 In exchange for a haircut, participants agree to engage in an act of queer world-making before their haircut grows out.
 The act associated with the haircut is negotiated during one’s haircut.

 Nate King's When I Was Younger And Now That I'm Older